jjgecon/vs_code_workflow/README.md

         <img src="media/copilot_seg.png" alt="Default" width="90%">
 </div>

+If you want to get the most out of your in-line suggestions there is a new model ChatGPT + Copilot.
+To activate it just go to the github button at the top and click on the arrow.
+Select `Configure Code Completions` → `Change Completions Model` → `GPT-4o Copilot (Preview)`.
+For an overview of the new features of the model please watch [this video](https://youtu.be/Oi_O6SZZWPc?si=VVQclBNW6xlmlI7X).

 <div class="callout">
         Copilot has a lot of features coming up.
 This <a href="https://www.youtube.com/watch?v=C95drFKy4ss&t=306s">video</a> highlights agents.
 Feel free to browse through <a href="https://github.com/features/copilot">GitHub Copilot Features</a> for all its features.
 </div>